gehtsoft-usa/goharu/README.md

 1) The package includes prebuild static libraries for 32 and 64 bit Windows, 32 and 64 ARM, 64 bit Intel Linux, and 64 bit MacOS.

-Yes, we aware that Go ideology wants you to compile the whole libharu from sources, however from our expirience correct cross platform building of such libraries appears to be challenging for an ordinary developer and it is needlessly resource consuming.
+Yes, we aware that Go ideology wants you to compile the whole libharu from sources, however from our expirience, a correct cross platform build of these libraries appears to be challenging for an ordinary developer and is needlessly resource consuming for a reasonable project maintenance schedule.

-So, we offer a correct cross-platform static library made from the same sources as binaries used by Gehtsoft.PDFFlow library.
+So, we included the  cross-platform static libraries, made from the same sources as the binaries used by our own Gehtsoft.PDFFlow library.

-It also contains all recent fixes we made in haru that may be yet to be incorporated into original libharu code.
+These binaries also contains all recent fixes we made in haru, that may be yet to be incorporated into original libharu code.

-If you still want to accept the challenge of building haru please feel free to take source code and building procedures here
+If you still want to accept the challenge of building haru, please feel free to take source code and building procedures here

 https://github.com/gehtsoft-usa/libharu (for our fixed version)